GuyUnger/godot-steam-api/readme.md

 **Godot Steam integration using GDNative.**

 # Getting Started
-Enable the plugin in the Project Settings and follow the instructions to import Steam SDK files Make sure steam is running
+1. Enable the plugin in the Project Settings
+2. Follow the instructions to import Steam SDK files
+3. Make sure Steam is running

 Now you can use the following functions to manage Steam Achievements:
 ``` python